frontity/api-reference/docs-api/frontity-packages/features-packages/tiny-router.md

 #### `actions.router.updateState()`

-Action that replaces the value of `state.router.state` with the give object.
+Action that replaces the value of `state.router.state` with the given object.
 The same object is stored in the browser history state using the
 [`history.replaceState()`](https://developer.mozilla.org/en-US/docs/Web/API/History/replaceState)
 function.